IQSS/dataverse-puppet/README.md

 ----------------

 * unzip must be installed on the OS.
+* The solr installation does not provision java.
+Install the latter when you apply this class without Dataverse::Dataverse
+* Import the SQL statements in reference_data.sql if you install the database on a different machine than Dataverse::Dataverse.
 * Apply a first-time update of each of the host's package repository using 'apt-get update' or 'yum update'.
 * Maybe take a look at the [examples](example) if you are unfamiliar with puppet or need some suggestions.